Shuvomoy/NCG-PEP-code/README.md

 The code in this repository can be used to reproduce and verify the results from the work:

-> Shuvomoy Das Gupta, Robert M. Freund, Xu Andy Sun, Adrien Taylor, "Nonlinear conjugate gradient methods: worst-case convergence rates via computer-assisted analyses" [[arXiv link](https://arxiv.org/pdf/2301.01530.pdf)]
+> Shuvomoy Das Gupta, Robert M. Freund, Xu Andy Sun, Adrien B. Taylor, "Nonlinear conjugate gradient methods: worst-case convergence rates via computer-assisted analyses" [[arXiv link](https://arxiv.org/pdf/2301.01530.pdf)]

 ## Usage